-The potential for good photographs at the seaside is endless.
+The potential for good photographs on beaches and coastlines is endless.
 Whether it is rocky, craggy, sandy or pebbles, the capture of the ocean interacting with these elements is challenging and fun.

 Long exposure for stronger saturation

 Wet sand can be a fantastic reflective surface.
 This requires patience and a bit of forward thinking.
 The trick is to wait for a large wave to soak the entire beach and then time your exposure with the receding wave.
 This was a 11 second exposure and although the wet sand wasn’t reflective for the full 11 seconds, it was reflective long enough to create a strong impression on my sensor.
 The idea that the longer exposure can produce deeper saturated colours is disputable.
 It is only my opinion after 1000s of long exposure photos.
 From this experience I have noticed stronger colours.

 A long exposure will calm a raging sea and produce a milky effect.
 But you might miss the original feeling of the scene.
 This scene looks quite peaceful but the truth was very different.
 The long exposure has calmed the rage of the Atlantic Ocean.
 So it a way the camera has lied.
 If there is a really rough sea with frothing wave crests, if is better to use a fast shutter to communicate the scene more accurately.

 An exposure between 2 and 4 seconds will produce some lovely trailing lines if you time the shot correctly.
 This effect was achieved by waiting for a big wave and exposing as the sea retreated.

 This is my basic set up for long exposure photography.

 Part of the trick is to stand and watch how the waves interact with the elements on the beach.
 Look for prominent stones of interesting tracts in the sand.
 You might live in an area with beautiful chunk of glacial ice on the beach.
 Every beach has some potential.